RetroReversing/retroReversing/README.md

 * Video game Science - https://www.reddit.com/r/videogamescience/

 ## Youtube Channels
-We only embed high-quality youtube videos related to the technical achievements in reto video games, here are some of the youtube channels we would like to support: r* Video Game Story Time - https://www.youtube.com/channel/UCLWh30LMdJZam_4SKWuq0dA
+We only embed high-quality youtube videos related to the technical achievements in retro video games, here are some of the youtube channels we would like to support: r* Video Game Story Time - https://www.youtube.com/channel/UCLWh30LMdJZam_4SKWuq0dA